-Regarding "Views on the Balance of Knowledge, Experience, and Skills of the Board of Directors as a Whole and the Diversity and Size of the Board of Directors" of the Company, please refer to "Basic views on composition of Board of Directors and policies in the appointment of officers."
-As of May 28, 2020 there are 8 directors (of which 3 are independent directors) and 5 corporate auditors (of which 3 are independent corporate auditors).
-Furthermore, we are aggressively promoting women to officer positions, and as of May 28, 2020, there are 6 female officers (3 directors, 3 corporate auditors).
+Please refer to "(4) Basic views on composition of Board of Directors and policies in the appointment of officers," "Officer Selection Standards."

+As of May 26, 2021 there are 7 directors (of which 3 are independent directors) and 5 corporate auditors (of which 3 are independent corporate auditors).
+Furthermore, we are aggressively promoting women to officer positions, and as of May 26, 2021, there are 6 female officers (3 directors, 3 corporate auditors).